The Millstone (novel): Plot summary

 Her friends take the news well and without asking too many questions about the identity of the father, who, they secretly assume, must be one of her two lovers.
 Rosamund, however, stops seeing the two men and focuses on her work and her pregnancy.
 She finds a true friend in Lydia Reynolds, a young novelist who happily takes her up on her offer to share her flat with her in return for the occasional babysitting job once her child has been born.
 For the first time in her life Rosamund has to deal with the National Health Service and all its inadequacies.
 When her daughter is born, she decides to name her Octavia after Octavia Hill.

-When she is only a few months old, Octavia is found to have a serious condition of the pulmonary artery, and surgery is unavoidable.
-However, the operation turns out to be successful, and Rosamund is allowed to take her daughter home after weeks of anxiety.
-Lydia, who is now having an affair with one of Rosamund's former "lovers", still lives with her even after Octavia, just for a few minutes left to her own devices, has crawled into Lydia's room and partly ripped, partly chewed up a major part of the typescript of her new novel.
-Rosamund's parents are informed about the existence of their grandchild through a letter from Octavia's surgeon, who happens to be an old acquaintance of theirs, but they tactfully decide not to disturb their daughter's new life and stay abroad for another year rather than return for Christmas as planned.
+When only a few months old, Octavia is found to have a serious condition of the pulmonary artery, and surgery is unavoidable.
+The operation is successful, and Rosamund is allowed to take her daughter home after weeks of anxiety while the child is cared for in the hospital.

+Lydia, who is now having an affair with one of Rosamund's former "lovers", still lives with her friend.
+She deals with Octavia, who one day crawled into Lydia's room and partly ripped, partly chewed up much of the typescript of her new novel.

+Through subtle connections, Rosamund learns that her parents have found out about the baby by a letter from Octavia's surgeon, a longtime acquaintance of theirs.
+Her father writes to tell her he and her mother have decided to go to India for the next year.
+Thus they leave their apartment to Rosamund as she settles into her new life.

 The final scene of the novel takes place late at night on Christmas Eve, when Rosamund has to go to an all-night chemist's near her flat to get some medicine for Octavia.
 There, she has a chance meeting with George, and again invites him up to her flat.
-Rosamund lies about the age of Octavia, so that George will not suspect that she might be his.
-Reluctantly, George is persuaded to have a look at the sleeping Octavia, pronounces her a beautiful baby, and leaves again.
+Rosamund lies about the baby's age, so that George will not suspect that Octavia might be his.
+Rosamund persuades a reluctant George to have a look at the sleeping baby, pronounces her beautiful, and leaves again, without Rosamund having told him that she yearns for him.

 Film adaptation

-This novel was adapted into the film A Touch of Love (American title: Thank You All Very Much) in 1969.
+This novel was adapted by Drabble as the British film A Touch of Love (American title: Thank You All Very Much) and released in 1969.
 The film varies little from the novel in plot.

+It was directed by Waris Hussein and stars Sandy Dennis, Ian McKellen, Michael Coles, John Standing, and Ellen Bron.